Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 So what's on your mind today?

-When she was snickering at the treadmill being the biggest problem we have with the gridlock up, the storage containers.
+When she was snickering at the treadmill being the biggest problem we have with the gridlock of the storage containers, when it's really affecting the small business, and their intention is to affect the small business, in my opinion.

 Listen, this is so common.

-Uh the high price of goods uh at we're paying more for everything that we have in every store.
+Every single issue we talk about, Afghanistan, energy prices soaring, the high price of goods at, we're paying more for everything that we have in every store.

 Any one of these things, it's a disaster.

-I'd never thought it could be this bad this fast, and I don't think I don't see any hope on the horizon at all that this Democratic Party is ever going to reach the the sober moment where they recognize that this is not working and it's destroying the country and it's creating instability all around the globe.
+And I don't think, I don't see any hope on the horizon at all that this Democratic Party is ever going to reach the sober moment where they recognize that this is not working and it's destroying the country and it's creating instability all around the globe.

-You know, the importance of a strong America is critical to every man, woman, and child, not only in this country, but around the world.
+You know, the importance of a strong America is critical to every man, woman, and child, not only in this country, but around the world, because we are the shining city on a hill.

-We are the light in what is a very brutal, very dark, in many places very evil world.
+We are the light in what is a very brutal, very dark, in many places, very evil world.

 You don't believe me?